 Overview U-M Box is provided to current students, faculty, staff, and sponsored affiliates.
 Employees whose U-M employment ends lose access.
 If you are to lose access, you will receive an email notice 30 days before your access will end.
 This document explains what steps to take before someone leaves the university and loses access to their U-M Box account.

 Overview Collaborate in U-M Box using MCommunity groups.
 Collaborations done using MCommunity groups will automatically update in U-M Box when the MCommunity group is updated.
 The Members list is viewable to setting in MCommunity is synced to U-M Box.
 MCommunity groups created for shared accounts cannot be used.
 MCommunity groups that can be used have Sent to Google UMICH set to Yes in the Rules Summary.

 Overview U-M welcomes external collaborators!
 One of the best features of having a U-M Box account is the ability to invite anyone to collaborate.
 They don't have to be on campus or even have an existing Box account of their own.
 Use the following practices to get the best experience for collaborating with those outside of U-M.

-All U-M Box accounts are required to use Single Sign On (SSO) with uniqname and UMICH password to login (as long as the app’s login allows it).
+All U-M Box accounts are required to use Single Sign On (SSO) with a uniqname and U-M Kerberos password to log in (as long as the app’s login allows it).
 If you previously set up an external password with your account, it will no longer work where SSO is supported.
-External passwords continue to be used for FTPS, WebDAV and third party (non-core) apps not able to use SSO.
-Enabling SSO does not end active Box sessions, but you will need to use your UMICH password the next time you log in.
+External passwords continue to be used for FTPS, WebDAV, and third-party apps that are unable to use SSO.
+Enabling SSO does not end active Box sessions, but you will need to use your U-M Kerberos password the next time you log in.
 If you see a link to use SSO, do so.